Old Enfield, Austin TX

 In 2003, Old Enfield became part of the Old West Austin National Register Historic District.

-For stories about specific homes and historical facts about Old Enfield, visit our History page.
+For stories about specific homes and historical facts about Old Enfield, visit our blog.